Never Love a Highlander

 To his utter dismay, she murmured in her sleep and then snuggled up against his back, her warm, lush body molded so tightly to his that he hadn't a prayer of sleeping this night.

-Never Love a Highlander is in the series The McCabe Trilogy
+Never Love a Highlander is Book 3 in the McCabe Trilogy